 Burial in a VA national cemetery is available for eligible Veterans, spouses and dependents at no cost and includes the gravesite, grave-liner, opening and closing of the grave, a headstone or marker, and perpetual care as part of a national shrine.
-For Veterans, ben efits may also include a burial flag (with case for active duty), and military funeral honors.
+For Veterans, ben efits may also include a burial flag and military funeral honors.

-With certain exceptions, active duty service beginning after Sept.
-7, 1980, as an enlisted person, and after Oct.
-16, 1981, as an officer, must be for a minimum of 24 consecutive months or the full period of active duty (as in the case of reservists or National Guard members called to active duty for a limited duration).
+With certain exceptions, active duty service beginning after Sept 7, 1980, as an enlisted person, and after Oct 16, 1981, as an officer, must be for a minimum of 24 consecutive months or the full period of active duty (as in the case of reservists or National Guard members called to active duty for a limited duration).
 Active duty for training, by itself, while serving in the reserves or National Guard, is not sufficient to confer eligibility.
 Reservists and National Guard members, as well as their spouses and dependent children, are eligible if they were entitled to retired pay at the time of death, or would have been upon reaching requisite age.
-See Chapter 8 for more information.

 Surviving spouses of Veterans who died on or after Jan.
 1, 2000, do not lose eligibility for burial in a national cemetery if they remarry.
 Unmarried dependent children of Veterans who are under 21 years of age, or under 23 years of age if a full-time student at an approved educational institution, are eligible for burial.
-Unmarried adult children who become physically or mentally disabled and incapable of self-support before age 21, or age 23 if a full-time student, also are eligible.
+Unmarried adult children who become physically or mentally disabled and incapable of self-support before age 21, or age 23 if a full-time student may also be eligible.

-The next of kin or authorized representative (e.g., funeral director) makes interment arrangements at time of need by contacting the National Cemetery Scheduling Office (see information available at http://www.cem.va.gov/bbene/need.asp) or, in some cases, the national cemetery in which burial is desired.
-VA normally does not conduct burials on weekends.
+The next of kin or authorized representative (e.g., funeral director) makes interment arrangements at time of need by contacting the National Cemetery Scheduling Office (see information available at www.cem.va.gov/bbene/need.asp) or, in some cases, the na tional cemetery in which burial is desired.
+VA normally does not con duct burials on weekends.
 Gravesites cannot be reserved; however, VA will honor reservations made before 1973 by the Department of the Army.

 VA’s National Cemetery Scheduling Office or local national cemetery directors verify eligibility for burial.
 A copy of the Veteran’s discharge document that specifies the period(s) of active duty and character of service is usually sufficient to determine eligibility.
 A copy of the deceased’s death certificate and proof of relationship to the Veteran (for eligible family members) may be required.